 Which means a little TLC, a little hands-on care, a little massage.
 Man, a massage sounds good, doesn't it?
 I could go for a massage...

-Sigh, I digress.
-This citrus kale salad… it’s a serious favorite around here!
-My husband requests it often and I’m always happy to fix it up.
+It's a serious favorite around here!
+My husband requests this salad often and I'm always happy to fix it for us.

 It couldn't be easier, either.

 You rub some chopped kale with olive oil and lemon juice and let it sit for a bit.
 Wonderful things start to happen.

 The raw kale tenderizes.
 It softens.
 It loses any hint of bitterness and becomes milder, lighter, more vibrant.